tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-SequentialFiltering.md

 Now we can see the volume of Calls vs. the volume Calls that also made it to step 1 of the Account Creation process.
 This is a great way to understand what People who made it to step 1 are calling about.
       - We can see from our filter that most of them call about a Payment Issue or Account Password Help

+### This completes the Sequential Filtering excercise in CJA
+Next we will review how to create [Venn Visualizations](https://github.com/adobe/AEP-Hands-on-Labs/blob/master/labs/retail/Foundations/CJA-Venn.md)